Proud Boys ‘came to fight’ at North Carolina drag brunch

 The Proud Boys were so hostile that Knapp says they ended up calling the Sanford Police Department and several uniformed officers stayed for the event.

 Photographer Anthony Crider documented the protest, sharing pictures and video on his Flickr and on Twitter.
-The photographs show men in full gear in the black and yellow of the Proud Boys.
+The photographs show around 16 men in full gear in the black and yellow of the Proud Boys.

 “We are everywhere,” a flag reads.